chaincodelabs/seminars/lightning-routing/README.md

 ## Discussion Questions

 ### Trampoline Payments

-1. Can trampoline payments be combined with AML to mitigate privacy issues?
+1. Can trampoline payments be combined with atomic multi-path payments to mitigate privacy issues?

 ### Rendezvous Routing

-2. Can you explain rendezvous routing in plain English?
+1. Explain rendezvous routing in plain English.
-3. Would it make sense to chain multiple rendezvous meeting points?
+1. Would it make sense to chain multiple rendezvous meeting points?

 ### Watchtowers

-5. How do watchtowers work with non-advertised channels when part of the graph is not known?
-Or with Trampoline when routing calculation is outsourced?
+1. How do watchtowers work with non-advertised channels when part of the graph is not known?
+Or with trampoline when the routing calculation is outsourced?